 Small Business Prepayments: 12-month rule

-If you are a small business with aggregated turnover of less than $10 million per year, then prepaid expenditure may be immediately deductible under the 12-month rule.
+If you are a small business with an aggregated turnover of less than $10 million per year, then prepaid expenditure may be immediately deductible under the 12-month rule.
 This rule can generally be applied to deductible expenses such as Rent, Insurance, Lease Payments, Interest, and other business expenditure.

 We can help

 At Solve Accountants we are here to help you build a better future.
-We are experienced in assisting with all you tax planning needs to ensure you pay no more tax than required.
+We are experienced in assisting with all your tax planning needs to ensure you pay no more tax than required.
 If you would like to discuss further or need help please contact us now.